Meeker Office Closure

 Whether you’re camping in a tent or yurt, Mancos’s campgrounds offer amenities to make your stay more comfortable.
 Amenities include:

 When you camp at Mancos State Park, check-in time is 1 p.m. on the day of arrival and check-out time is 12 p.m. (noon) on the day of departure.
 A reservation is necessary, and camping is allowed only in designated areas.
-A minimum reservation of two nights is required for yurts.
 The maximum stay is 14 days within a 28-day period.
-A maximum of six people, two motorized vehicles and only one camping unit is allowed per individual site.
+A maximum of six people, and one *camping unit (one trailer/RV plus one tent, or two tents) is allowed per individual site.

 All pets must be under control and on a maximum six-foot leash at all times, and not attached to any park signs, trees, shrubs or hydrants.
 Pets may not be left unattended, and pet owners must promptly clean up after their pets.
 Pets are permitted in yurts with a $10 pet fee.